amypetrie/sweater_weather/README.md

-# WeatherBug
+# WeatherBug (Back-End)

 WeatherBug is a RESTful API built in Rails 5.2 that retrieves and sends collections of current and future weather data based on a city/state/landmark location, consuming APIs from Bing Maps, DarkSky, and Giphy.

 Please review the below instructions to get WeatherBug up and running on your local machine for development and testing purposes.

-WeatherBug is deployed at https://weather-bug.herokuapp.com/
+WeatherBug's back-end is deployed at https://weather-bug.herokuapp.com/

+Additionally,

+WeatherBug's front-end is deployed at https://amypetrie.github.io/weather_bug_frontend/, and the GitHub repo is located at https://github.com/amypetrie/weather_bug_frontend.

 ## Table of Contents